Generalized additive model: Model checking

 As with any statistical model it is important to check the model assumptions of a GAM.
 Residual plots should be examined in the same way as for any GLM.
 That is deviance residuals (or other standardized residuals) should be examined for patterns that might suggest a substantial violation of the independence or mean-variance assumptions of the model.
 This will usually involve plotting the standardized residuals against fitted values and covariates to look for mean-variance problems or missing pattern, and may also involve examining Correlograms (ACFs) and/or Variograms of the residuals to check for violation of independence.
 If the model mean-variance relationship is correct then scaled residuals should have roughly constant variance.
 Note that since GLMs and GAMs can be estimated using Quasi-likelihood, it follows that details of the distribution of the residuals beyond the mean-variance relationship are of relatively minor importance.

 One issue that is more common with GAMs than with other GLMs is a danger of falsely concluding that data are zero inflated.
 The difficulty arises when data contain many zeroes that can be modelled by a Poisson or binomial with a very low expected value: the flexibility of the GAM structure will often allow representation of a very low mean over some region of covariate space, but the distribution of standardized residuals will fail to look anything like the approximate normality that introductory GLM classes teach us to expect, even if the model is perfectly correct.

 The one extra check that GAMs introduce is the need to check that the degrees of freedom chosen are appropriate.
 This is particularly acute when using methods that do not automatically estimate the smoothness of model components.
 When using methods with automatic smoothing parameter selection then it is still necessary to check that the choice of basis dimension was not restrictively small, although if the effective degrees of freedom of a term estimate is comfortably below its basis dimension then this is unlikely.
 In any case, checking $f_j(x_j)$ is based on examining pattern in the residuals with respect to $x_j$.
-This can be done using partial residuals overlaid on the plot of $\hat f_j(x_j)$, or using permutation of the residuals to construct tests for residual pattern (as in the `gam.check' function in R package `mgcv').
+This can be done using partial residuals overlaid on the plot of $\hat f_j(x_j)$, or using permutation of the residuals to construct tests for residual pattern.